Bhavya312007/WayneTech/JOURNAL.md

 Main idea is to be able to make a printer more like blot and disassemble or fold the top side.

 ### Time Elapsed: 2 Hrs

+## Day 2 (14 March, 2025)

+Did a little more research on printers.
+Its so confusing and i don't ahve a 3d printer right now.

+### Time Elapsed: 1 Hrs

+## Day 3 (15 March, 2025)

+Today i watched mostly tutorials and made a sketch of what kind of printer i want finally.
+It will be a xy printer and bed will go down from up.
+I want it to be able to fast print.

+### Time Elapsed: 2 Hrs

+## Day 3 (16 March, 2025)

+ I have decided to make voron printer maybe trident or 0.2 but under 200-300 dollors as it starts from $600.
+I won't make a 3d model but will use vorons that will be easy to implement.

+### Time Elapsed: 1 Hrs